cdapio/hydrator-plugins/spark-plugins/docs/DecisionTreeTrainer-sparksink.md

 **path:** Path of the FileSet to save the model to.

 **featuresToInclude:** A comma-separated sequence of fields to use for training.
-If empty, all fields will be considered for training.
-Features to be used, must be from one of the following type: int, long, float or double.
+If both featuresToInclude and featuresToExclude are empty, all fields except the label will be used for training.
+Features to be used, must be from one of the following types: int, long, float or double.
 Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

 **featuresToExclude:** A comma-separated sequence of fields to be excluded when training.
-If empty, all the fields will be considered for training.
+If both featuresToInclude and featuresToExclude are empty, all fields except the label will be used for training.
 Both *featuresToInclude* and *featuresToExclude* fields cannot be specified.

+**cardinalityMapping:** Mapping of the feature to the cardinality of that feature; required for categorical features.

 **labelField:** The field from which to get the prediction.
 It must be of type double.